poppypetal/frontend-nanodegree-arcade-game/README.md

 for self-checking their submission.

-This game is not live.
-To download the game file please fork or clone from github: https://github.com/poppypetal/frontend-nanodegree-arcade-game
+This game is not live online.
+To play, please visit the folder 'fontend-nanodegree-arcade-game' on my github account: https://github.com/poppypetal/frontend-nanodegree-arcade-game

-Once you have the files on your computer, simply open up index.html in your browser to begin playing.
+From here you can fork my repository, clone in desktop or download a zip file.
+Once you have the file on your computer, you may have to unzip the files first or simply navigate to where you saved the folder and open up index.html in your browser to begin playing.

 Game Goal:
 Cross the game board without hitting any of the enemies.